 In 2013, three Community Partners and a Presenting Sponsor joined ITNBluegrass to develop an event to fill the information void, and the i know expo was born.
-In the first two years, the expo reached 1,750 people actively interested in living as fully as possible, regardless of age and life circumstances.
+In the first five years, the expo reached almost 5,000 people actively interested in living as fully as possible, regardless of age and life circumstances.
 Side by side with our Community Partners, — Sanders Brown Center for Aging, the Commission for Persons with Disabilities, ITNBluegrass, and the Bluegrass Area Agency for Aging and Independent Living, we’re moving ahead with confidence and renewed commitment to this important work.

 Photo above is founder of the i know expo® Gale Reece

 The poet Robert Browning put it in a nutshell: